bazonkerista/tom/README.md

 # The Other Monitor

-What was just something that I wanted to have on the other monitor turned into this.
+What was just something that I wanted to have on the other monitor while I play Star Citizen turned into this.

 It's a single html file, no libs, can load custom mappings, save settings, search through key bindings, and a few more things.